Hey there everyone,

 - Maria sends an invitation to her party to everyonebut me.

-And now something a little of the record… in daily life, people can also use case 1 after ausser.
+And in daily life, people also use the Nominative after ausser.
 I don’t really know, whether this is “correct” German or not but honestly, I don’t care.
 Correct is what sounds right.
-There are examples where case 1 sounds right, and people talk that way all the freakin’ time… so… language to the people, we speak it we make it :)… here are the examples.
+There are examples where Nominative sounds right, and people talk that way all the freakin’ time… so… language to the people, we speak it we make it :)

 - Alle ausser ich/mir sind zu Marias Party eingeladen.